Overv/VulkanTutorial/en/11_Compute_Shader.md

 }
 ```

-Looking at this setup you might wonder why we have two layout bindings for shader storage buffer objects, even though we'll only render a single particle system.
+Looking at this setup, you might wonder why we have two layout bindings for shader storage buffer objects, even though we'll only render a single particle system.
 This is because the particle positions are updated frame by frame based on a delta time.
 This means that each frame needs to know about the last frames' particle positions, so it can update them with a new delta time and write them to it's own SSBO:

 ![](/images/compute_ssbo_read_write.svg)

-For that the compute shader needs to have access to the last and current frame's SSBOs This is done by passing both to the compute shader in our descriptor setup.
+For that, the compute shader needs to have access to the last and current frame's SSBOs.
+This is done by passing both to the compute shader in our descriptor setup.
 See the `storageBufferInfoLastFrame` and `storageBufferInfoCurrentFrame`:

 ```c++
 for (size_t i = 0; i < MAX_FRAMES_IN_FLIGHT; i++) {